sondrex76/-imt2531-2019-exam-sondrewr/README.md

 - Perlin noise: https://en.wikipedia.org/wiki/Perlin_noise

 ## Known bugs
-- The deer moves 90 degrees to the right compared to the camera
 - You move faster diagonally then stright since I am not normalizing the speed based on direction